 minutes.
 So it was a mad scurry throwing on clothes and heading up to the outside area on deck seven.
 It was still dark but we knew when we crossed into the Arctic as there was a lit golden globe marking the line and the ships horn was sounded.
 I had a glass of wine to celebrate, think it's

 |Champagne after entering the Arctic|

-We had a longish stop at Svolvær in the Lofoten Islands so we decided to go ashore and explore.
+We had a longish stop at Svolvær in the Lofoten Islands so, even though it was dark, we decided to go ashore and explore.
 There was a boardwalk that skirted the water so we walked along that passing lovely looking bars and restaurants.
 After a while the heavens opened and the rain poured down, I could hardly see where as I was going as my glasses were full of water.
 Luckily my coat was waterproof and long but my boots were sodden in no time.
-It was a relief to walk up the gangway and get out of that rain and feel the welcoming heat heat of the Nordnorge.
+It was a relief to walk up the gangway and get out of that rain and feel the welcoming heat of the Nordnorge.

 We dried out and went up to our favourite lounge to relax.
 We stayed there until we reached Trollfjord which we could not enter as it is too dangerous to do so at night as much of it is very narrow.
 But the captain went into the mouth of the fjord and shone spotlights on the sheer cliffs so we could see a little of it.
 The rain was still pouring and we could see waterfalls running down the rocks.
 The entrance to the fjord is very narrow and it was an amazing feat of steering to give us a peek of this place.